sashgorokhov/scrapy_prometheus/README.rst

 the stat: ``stats.inc_value`` will create a ``Counter`` metric, while other methods, ``stats.set_value``, ``stats.max_value``, ``stats.min_value``, will create ``Gauge``.

+All metrics will have a `spider` label attached with spider name.

 Stat value must be either ``int`` or ``float``.

 Note, that trying to perform action on a metric, that is not supposed to be used with this action (set_value on Counter or inc_value on Gauge) will produce ``scrapy_prometheus.InvalidMetricType`` error.
 To suppress it, set ``PROMETHEUS_SUPPRESS_TYPE_CHECK`` to True.

-If you want to create other custom metrics, there are good news for you: ``scrapy_prometheus.PrometheusStatsCollector`` is also a ``prometheus_client.CollectorRegistry``.
-Multi-inheritance rules.
+If you want to create custom metrics, you can access your spider's CollectorRegistry by using ``stats.get_registry(spider)``.
-Just specify it as a registry, when creating a metric.

 Available settings
 ==================